Tjarliman/RAP-Part-1/README.md

 - Eclipse installed in your computer
 - Have access to the back end system
 - You have your own package, and TR to all your created artifacts into it.
+- Example: Znn_FIDOC. nn is your unique id.

 #Step 1 - Create data model for the header and detail